xrpi/concept/resources.md

 * [Maps that live and breathe with data](http://www.nytimes.com/2013/06/11/technology/mobile-companies-crave-maps-that-live-and-breathe.html)

+* [The space between](https://medium.com/@saikofish/the-space-between-78ac42fea728) - How the visual language of our modern maps are destroying our sense of place

 * [The world is not enough: Google and the future of augmented reality](http://www.theatlantic.com/technology/archive/2012/10/the-world-is-not-enough-google-and-the-future-of-augmented-reality/264059/)
   - What digital information do you want to see overlaid on the physical world?